Across the globe, the overdose epidemic is resulting in concerning and sad scenarios.

 Unfortunately, this lack of education and awareness is resulting in many prescription drug addictions.
 In some of these situations, uncontrolled opioid addictions are resulting in life-threatening health problems and overdoses.

-Down to this increase and the detrimental impacts it carries, it is very important that as a society, we begin to reduce the normalisation of drug abuse, along with increasing accessibility to leading addiction treatment.
+Down to this increase and the detrimental impacts it carries, it is very important that as a society, we begin to reduce the normalisation of drug abuse, along with increasing accessibility to leading addiction treatment at private drug and alcohol rehab.

 As professionals, to overcome the overdose epidemic, searching for additional pain relief techniques and medications is required, to help reduce fixations on prescription drugs.